should-i-run/should-i-run.github.io/privacy_policy.md

 ### BART API

 We use the BART API to get the current departures for a station, and directions between stations.
-We only pass the minimum information necessary to the the BART API, which is the station codes.
+We only pass the minimum information necessary to the BART API, which is the station codes.
 We do not send exact locations to the BART API.

+### Google Maps Directions API

+We use the Google Maps Directions API to get the estimated time to walk to each BART station.
+We only pass the minimum information necessary to the API, which is the lat/lng of your current location and the closest station entrance.
+We do not pass any personally identifiable information to the API, although Google may be collecting information about the request, such as your IP address.

 ## Information usage